Wind energy developments are making positive and lasting economic contributions while helping to diversify communities across Canada

 Did you know?

-- According to the Alberta Supply Chain Study, the Alberta government’s Renewable Energy Plan will drive $8.3 billion of investment in new wind energy projects in the province.
-These projects are expected to result in $3.7 billion in local spending and 15,000 job years of employment by 2030.
+- According to the Alberta Supply Chain Study, the Alberta government’s Renewable Electricity Program could drive $8.3 billion of investment in new wind energy projects in the province, including $3.6 billion in local spending and 28,000 job years of employment by 2030.

 - The wind industry in Quebec employs 5,000 full-time workers, whose average annual salary is 30 per cent higher than the Quebec average.